PoeMadara/nextjs-erp-system/README.md

 # ERP System

 This is a comprehensive ERP (Enterprise Resource Planning) System built with **Next.js**, **React**, **TypeScript**, and **Tailwind CSS**.
 A modular ERP platform powered by generative AI, capable of automating business processes.
-Ready for deployment on AWS: EC2 for hosting, S3 for reports and archives, DynamoDB for system entities, and Lambda for automated backend tasks.The project follows best practices in frontend architecture, styling, and type safety.
+Ready for deployment on AWS: EC2 for hosting, S3 for reports and archives, DynamoDB for system entities, and Lambda for automated backend tasks.
+The project follows best practices in frontend architecture, styling, and type safety.

 ![Next.js](https://img.shields.io/badge/Framework-Next.js-000?logo=next.js)
 ![React](https://img.shields.io/badge/Library-React-61DAFB?logo=react)